Upper bounds for constant slope $p$-adic families of modular forms

 for some explicit function $m_p(h)$.
 At the end of this article, we will give some numerical evidence that {\em this} bound is near to being tight, and we will discuss the relationship between \eqref{eqn:summary-bound} and the Gouv\^ea--Mazur conjecture.

 We end by noting that automorphic and Galois-theoretic methods playing dual roles is typical for studies of deformation questions within the ``Langlands program.''
 In the situation at hand, Wan (\cite{Wan-GouveaMazur}) used ($p$-adic) automorphic methods to produce upper bounds for quantities resembling $\CS(f)$ (thus lower bounds on the sizes of $p$-adic families) almost twenty years ago.
 As far as we know, those results have not been improved upon.
-By contrast, we prove bounds in the opposite direction and our bounds are either proven by Galois-theoretic considerations indicated above or may be interpreted as Galois-theoretic quantities (this is the case for \eqref{eqn:Linv-bound-intro}; see Remark \ref{remark:benois}).
+By contrast, we prove bounds in the opposite direction and our bounds are either proven by Galois-theoretic considerations indicated above or may be interpreted as Galois-theoretic quantities.
+It is our hope that this line of inquiry opens new perspectives on the problem originally raised by Gouv\^ea and Mazur.
+For further discussion about Galois representations and questions on slopes of modular forms, see \cite{BuzzardGee-Slopes}.